aidankeighron/educational-website/_posts/2025-04-09-Syllabus-To-CSV.md

 - Permissions
 - Much more

 Next lets create the base popup HTML.
-Create a file called `index.html`, give it a title (this can be the same as the manifest name)
+Create a file called `index.html`, give it a title (this can be the same as the manifest name).

 ```html
 <!DOCTYPE html>